-The table below summarizes the compensation information for our non-employee directors who served during the fiscal year ended December 31, 2022.
+The table below summarizes the compensation information for our non-employee directors who served during the fiscal year ended December 31, 2023.

 Messrs.
-Sugarman and Alvarado are not included in this table as they are also employees and receive no additional compensation for their services as directors.
+Sugarman and Alvarado are not included in this table as they were also employees and receive no additional compensation for their services as directors.
+Mr. Hom has waived any compensation for his service as a director.